zedatrix/README.md/README.md

-<p align="center">Hello Im Bently!</p>
+<p align="center">Hello Im Zedd!</p>
 <br />

 <p align="center">Welcome to my profile!
-Im a self-taught developer with a passion for Python and various other programming languages.
-I'm also the Head Support for AutoGPT's Discord community.
+Im a self-taught developer with a passion for AI and various programming languages.
 Feel free to connect with me on Discord or visit my website to learn more about my projects and contributions.</p>

 <p align="center">
   <a href="https://discord.gg/autogpt">AutoGPT Discord</a> |
   <a href="https://github.com/Bentlybro/Bentlybro/issues">Ask me anything</a> |
-  <a href="https://discordapp.com/users/353922987235213313">My Discord profile</a> |
+  <a href="https://discordapp.com/users/353333325961756674">My Discord profile</a> |
-  <a href="https://site.bentlybro.com/">My Website</a> |
+  <a href="https://getjaida.com/">My Website</a> |
-  <a href="https://github.com/Git-Discord">Git-Discord Bot</a>
 </p>

 <p align="center">